Deformation procedure for scalar fields in cosmology: Introduction

 \section{Introduction}

 The recent discovery of cosmic acceleration \cite{a1,a2,a3} has brought to the stage one the main mysteries of modern cosmology.
-Named dark energy, it amounts to almost $70\%$ of the total energy of the universe to cause the present cosmic acceleration.
-According to the recent understanding \cite{prr,pr,tc,li,cst}, one of the main fuel of the cosmic acceleration is quintessence \cite{q1,q2,q3,q4}, which in standard Friedmann-Robertson-Walker (FRW) cosmology may be described by real scalar fields.
+Named dark energy, it amounts to almost $68\%$ of the total energy of the universe to cause the present cosmic acceleration.
+According to the recent understanding \cite{prr,pr,tc,li,cst}, one of the main fuel of the cosmic acceleration is quintessence \cite{q1,q2,q3,q4}, which in standard Friedmann-Lemaitre-Robertson-Walker (FLRW) cosmology may be described by real scalar fields.

 The presence of acceleration has raised a great deal of interest in cosmology driven by scalar fields, welcoming the construction of new cosmological models.
-Among the several possibilities, which are reviewed in Refs.~{\cite{prr,pr,tc,li,cst}}, we are mainly interested in FRW cosmology driven by real scalar field with standard dynamics.
-In particular, the specific aim of the present work is inspired in the very interesting investigation concerning the accelerated expansion of the Universe done in Ref.~\cite{padma}.
+Among the several possibilities, which are reviewed in Refs.~{\cite{prr,pr,tc,li,cst}}, we are mainly interested in FLRW cosmology driven by real scalar field with standard dynamics.
+In particular, the specific aim of the present work is inspired in investigations concerning the accelerated expansion of the Universe, as considered in \cite{pr,tc,li,cst,padma,new0,FT,Nori,new,new1} and in references therein.

 Before going into the main issue, however, let us recall another line of investigation which develops alternative methodology.
-In the recent work \cite{bglm} some of us have turned attention to FRW models described by real scalar fields, focusing on inspecting Einstein's equation and the equation of motion for the scalar field in a very direct way, considering models described by real scalar field in generic space-time, displaying the usual spheric, flat or hyperbolic spatial profile.
+In the recent work \cite{bglm} some of us have turned attention to FLRW models described by real scalar fields, focusing on inspecting Einstein's equation and the equation of motion for the scalar field in a very direct way, considering models described by real scalar field in generic space-time, displaying the usual spherical, flat or hyperbolic spatial profile.
 The pioneer investigations show how to obtain first-order differential equations which solve the corresponding equations of motion, for cosmology in general spherical, flat or hyperbolic geometry.
 The presence of first-order equations was then extended to brane in \cite{abl}, and this has also been explored in Refs.~{\cite{st,blr,st2}} in several contexts, including the case of brane with a single extra dimension, which has also appeared in the former investigations \cite{b1,b2,b3,b4,b5,b6,b7}.
-Evidently, the presence of first-order equations ease the process of solving specific models, finding analytical solutions which can be used to fully understand the related cosmic evolution.
+A cosmological model with interacting dark matter and dark energy was developed using first order formalism in \cite{alan}.
+Evidently, the unveiling of first-order equations ease the process of solving specific models, finding analytical solutions which can be used to fully understand the related cosmic evolution.